Inter-American Foundation: History

 Congress enacted a bill with bipartisan support on December 30, 1969, that established ISDI as Part IV of the Foreign Assistance Act.
 On September 21, 1970, the Senate confirmed the candidates for the board of the agency: Augustin Hart, Jr., George C. Lodge, Charles A. Meyer, John Richardson, Jr., and John A. Hannah.
 Another two candidates were added on October 17, 1970: Governor Luís A. Ferré and Charles W. Robinson.
 The board's first act was to commission a study of development assistance headed by Irving Tragen to develop the agency's model.
 On March 16, 1971, William M. Dyal was sworn in as the agency's first Executive Director, and the agency officially began operating.
 The agency had received the $50 million designated in its initial authorization from other foreign assistance agencies by June 28, 1971.

 In his Second Annual Report to the Congress on United States Foreign Policy on February 25, 1971, President Nixon set forth the administration's vision of the agency as follows: “The need is for innovative ideas and programs, particularly from non-governmental sources, which are more directly responsive to social problems as perceived by the people of the region.
 To meet this need, we created in 1970 the Inter-American Social Development Institute.
 Directed by a board with a majority from the private sector, the new Institute will provide funds primarily to non-governmental organizations in the U.S. and Latin America--such as universities, credit unions, and foundations--to help them share their expertise.”On August 3, 1971, the House Foreign Affairs Committee passed a legislative amendment changing the name of the agency from the Inter-American Social Development Institute to the Inter-American Foundation.
 In 1973, the IAF partnered with the Inter-American Development Bank to use up to $10 million annually in regional currencies from the U.S. government-funded Special Progress Trust Fund, an arrangement that was periodically renewed through 2019.

 The IAF has had a low profile because of its comparatively small budget.
 However, during the mid-1980s, the IAF received some national attention when it became a political battleground for President Ronald Reagan and Congressional Democrats.

+Executive Order issued on February 19, 2025

+On February 19, 2025, President Donald Trump issued an executive order intended to wind down the foundation and several other government entities.
+It gave the head of each entity 14 days to submit a report to the Office of Management and Budget to confirm compliance and state whether their functions are statutorily required and to what extent.
+It asked the director of OMB or any other agency charged with reviewing grant requests for said entities to reject funding requests that violate the order.